pixel-shift/documentation/source/api/apiAccess.rst

 Submitting a Batch
 ==================

-*Transform Graphs* are attached to a *Batch*, which is then submitted for processing.
-Using Node.js again as an example, this is achieved as follows:
+*Transform Graphs* are added to a *Batch*, which is then submitted for processing.
+Using Node.js again as an example, the simple graph assembled in the previous section would be added and submitted as shown below:

 .. code-block:: javascript
     :linenos: